-- Talk to your teen about future .
+- Talk about future college or work plans.
 If your teen is having trouble in school, find out if bullying, depression, learning or attention problems are to blame.

 - Encourage your teen to wait until he or she is older to engage in sexual activity with others.
 Explain the risk of sexually transmitted diseases (STDs) and unwanted pregnancy.
 Discuss the importance of birth control and condom use.

 - Explain to your teen the dangers of smoking, vaping, alcohol, and drugs.
 Talk about prescription drug misuse.
 Praise your teen for saying no to these activities.